Saadlkh/BostonHouse-ML/README.md

 3. **`Lasso`**: 3.6846024102558808
 4. **`Ridge`**: 3.73248469819937

+> Use MAE to measure average error size, especially if outliers are a concern.
+> We use the MAE to evaluate the accuracy of predictions in the same units as the target variable.

 The smaller the MSE number, the better the model, with range: 0 to infinity (lower is better), which means that the **randomforestregressor** model is the best

-We use the MAE to evaluate the accuracy of predictions in the same units as the target variable.

-**More sensitive to large errors (outliers).**
+**Less sensitive to outliers compared to RMSE.**

 So we cannot rely on it alone and we must follow more than one method to calculate accuracy.